uvemas/ViTables/doc/usersguide-ch1.rst

 System Requirements
 +++++++++++++++++++

-To run *ViTables* you need to install Python 2.6, PyTables >= 2.2 (so you have to fulfill its own requirements), the Qt4 >= 4.6 library and PyQt4 >= 4.8.
+To run *ViTables* you need to install Python 2.6 or Python 2.7, PyTables >= 2.2 (so you have to fulfil its own requirements) and PyQt4 >= 4.8.3.

-At the moment, *ViTables* has been fully tested on Linux and Windows XP platforms.
+At the moment, *ViTables* has been fully tested on Linux and Windows XP and Vista platforms.
-Other Unices should run just fine when using the Unix version of *ViTables* because all the software that *ViTables* relies on (i.e. Python, Qt, PyQt, :abbr:`HDF5` and PyTables) is known to run fine on many Unix platforms as well.
+Other Unices should run just fine when using the Linux version because all the software that *ViTables* relies on (i.e. Python, Qt, PyQt, :abbr:`HDF5` and PyTables) is known to run fine on many Unix platforms as well.